 University of Kansas

-Corey has two areas of research interest.
-First, he works to understand the nature of computation and its place in the scientific explanation of the mind and brain.
+Now, I have two areas of research interest.
+First, I am working to understand the nature of computation and its place in the scientific explanation of the mind and brain.
 While computational simulation is ubiquitous in science, only a few things—computers, minds, and brains—are explained via their ability to literally perform computations.
 What does that mean?

-Second, Corey works on the nature of emotions, particularly guilt and shame.
+Second, I do some work on the nature of emotions, particularly guilt and shame.
 It is surprisingly difficult to understand what makes something an emotion, rather than some other affective state, such as a feeling.
 Guilt and shame are particularly useful test cases for philosophical accounts of emotion, both because of their close connection to morality and their seemingly close connection to one another.